mother— although spelled differently, or did Peter adopt a new surname

 surname as a result of the intersection of German and English

-our family's desire to embrace a German-American identity the
+aided perhaps by our family's embrace of a German-American

-better to fit in, may be impossible to prove but seems likely.
+identity the better to fit in, may be impossible to prove but seems

-The origin of the tradition of our German ancestry and the
+likely.
+The origin of the tradition of our German ancestry and

 As American English continued to evolve and as rhotic pronun-